 Seized seatposts are a result of improper installation.
 Seatposts seize when they have not been adequately greased before installation.
 A good smear of grease prior to installation will prevent seizing.

-If your bike has been sitting for a couple of years and you can't adjust your seatpost, hope is not lost.
-You're probably going to have to pull that bottom bracket out and see if you have a hollow seat-tube (Bianchi is a popular brand which often doesn't).
-If so, make sure the top end of you seatpost is fully sealed (if not, plug up the hole), get a can of Coke and pour it down the seat-tube and let it sit overnight.
-Seriously.
-I don't know much about chemistry, but there is something in carbonated sodas that loosens up seized parts.
-Just be careful once you get the seatpost to budge that you don't get coke all over the place, and flush it out thoroughly with some sudsy water so you aren't wondering where all those ants are coming from next summer.
+If your bike has been sitting for a couple of years and you find you can't adjust your seatpost, hope is not lost.
+You're probably going to have to pull the bottom bracket out and see if you have a hollow seat tube (Bianchi is a popular brand that often doesn't).
+If you do, make sure the top end of the seatpost is fully sealed—if it's not, plug up the hole.
+Then turn your bike upside-down, get a can of Coca-Cola, pour it down the seat tube, and let it sit overnight.
+Seriously: there is something in carbonated sodas that loosens up seized parts.
+Just be careful once you do get the seatpost to budge that you don't end up with Coke all over the place, and make sure you flush everything out thoroughly with sudsy water so you're not wondering where all those ants are coming from next summer.